sidtos/Multiband_Match_EQ/README.md

 The Multiband Match EQ is a multiplatform audioplugin written in c++.
 It basically contains a filterbank that automatically adapts to the frequency spectrum of stored signals.
 A more visual presentation can be found on my website: http://studenthome.hku.nl/~sid.tossenberger/portfolio/multiband-match-eq/

+##Planning

+Since this is an assignment for school I have a total of 7 weeks to develop the first version of the plugin.
+The planning I did on day one looks as follows:

+[x] 3 weeks: analyzer
+[x] 2 weeks: filterbank
+[x] 1 week: combining analyzer and filterbank
+[x] 1 week: GUI

 ##Logbook

 **21.05.2016**